-- Locking and and unlocking the vehicle - Unlocking the tailgate depends on different circumstances.
-The range is reduced when the battery starts to lose power.
+- Locking and and unlocking the vehicle - Unlocking the tailgate

 All the indicators will flash as confirmation when the vehicle is locked or unlocked.
 Furthermore, the interior lights will automatically light up when the vehicle is unlocked and go out when the vehicle is locked, provided that the switches are in the courtesy light position.